okta/okta-sdk-dotnet/docs/UserApi.md

 Unlock a User

-Unlocks a user with a `LOCKED_OUT` status and returns them to `ACTIVE` status.
-Users will be able to login with their current password.
+Unlocks a user with a `LOCKED_OUT` status or unlocks a user with an `ACTIVE` status that is blocked from unknown devices.
+Unlocked users have an `ACTIVE` status and can sign in with their current password.

 ### Example
 ```csharp